nklammer/epug-autodoc/README.md

 $ C:\Users\puggy\Documents\GitHub\epug\documentation\web_docs>sphinx-quickstart
 ```

-Just enter through all the default arguments.
-The Sphinx Root Directory now looks like this
+Enter through all the arguments (Project Name, Author, "Y" to separate source and build directories).
+The Sphinx Root Directory now looks like this:

 ```
 web_docs